Categories

 When black is actually blue

-Almost all establishments in Argentina will accept the US dollar at near this rate, which at present is approximately double what its ‘official’ value is.
+Whilst many establishments in Argentina will accept the US dollar at near this Blue rate, the current best way to travel safely and take advantage of a beneficial rate of exchange is to use your credit or debit cards for as many of your in-country travel costs as possible.
 If you were to search online for the blue dollar rate you’ll find the value of this highly fluctuating rate.
 It’s not just the dollar that is ‘blue’, you can also find rates for ‘Euro Blue’ or the ‘Real Blue’ if you’re paying in Brazilian currency.

 How you can take advantage of the Blue Dollar rate during your trip